Administration of territory in dynastic China: Song dynasty (960–1279)

 The Song dynasty continued the Tang system of circuit, prefecture, and county.
-The Military Prefecture was called an "army" (jun) and a handful of prefectures containing mines and salterns were designated Industrial Prefectures (jian).
+The Military Prefecture was called an "army" (jun 軍) and a handful of prefectures containing mines and salterns were designated Industrial Prefectures (jian 監).
 The prefectures were nominally administered by a Prefect, but in practice the central government appointed another Manager of the Affairs to administer groups of prefectures.
 Actions by Prefects also had to be signed off by a prefectural supervisor.
 Like the Tang before them, the Song used circuits not as provincial governorships but regions for Commissioners to coordinate government activity.
 Four Commissions were assigned to every circuit, each tasked with a different administrative activity: military, fiscal, judicial, and supply.

 Scholar bureaucracy

 The imperial examinations became the primary method of recruitment for official posts.
 More than a hundred palace examinations were held during the dynasty, resulting in a greater number of jinshi degrees rewarded.
 The examinations were opened to adult Chinese males, with some restrictions, including even individuals from the occupied northern territories of the Liao and Jin dynasties.
 Many individuals of low social status were able to rise to political prominence through success in the imperial examination.
 The process of studying for the examination tended to be time-consuming and costly, requiring time to spare and tutors.
 Most of the candidates came from the numerically small but relatively wealthy land-owning scholar-official class.

 Successful candidates were appointed to office almost immediately and waiting periods between appointments were not long.
 Annual merit ratings were taken and officials could request evaluation for reassignment.
 Officials who wished to escape harsh assignments often requested reassignment as a state supervisor of a Taoist temple or monastery.
 Senior officials in the capital also sometimes nominated themselves for the position of Prefect in obscure prefectures.

 Although quite a few Northern Song families or lineages succeeded in producing high officials over several generations, none could begin to rival the great families of the Six Dynasties and Tang in longevity, prestige, or perhaps even power.
 Most important, the promise of the examinations transformed learning from an elite concern to a preoccupation.
 Education became less the domain of scholarly families comprising one portion of elite society and more an activity urged upon academically promising boys and young men throughout elite society.